 In fact, according to this same study, Customers are 2.4x more likely to agree that UGC is more authentic versus brand generated content.
 What’s the secret factor that makes customer bases relate more to UGC?

 UGC is often created by influencers your audience admires, or peers who are sharing their real experiences, thus immediately creating trust with your brand.

+Whether you are located in Toronto, Vancouver, Winnipeg, or even New York, people are essentially the same.
+They want videos.
 With such a huge shift in the consumer landscape, why aren’t you using video in your marketing?